StoyanMalinin/Foundation/README.md

 ```
 docker-compose -f db.docker-compose.yaml up
 ```
-and then goint to `backend/FoundationBackend` and running
+and then going to `backend/FoundationBackend` and running
 ```
 mvn install
 mvn package